-The kidneys are important to the body’s production of urine, but they also play a role in regulating important aspects of the blood.
+The kidneys are important to the body’s production of urine.
+They also play a role in regulating important components in the blood.

-The kidneys are complex organs.
-Inside each kidney, the renal artery branches into smaller and smaller parts until they make contact with the core structure of the kidney, the nephrons.
+The kidneys are highly complicated “filtration factories.”
+Inside each kidney, the renal arteries branch into smaller and smaller parts until they make contact with the core structural and functional units of the kidney, the nephrons.

 Other important parts of the kidney include:

-- Renal pyramids: cone-shaped tissues consisting of parallel segments of nephrons
+- Renal pyramids: cone-shaped lobes consisting of parallel segments of nephrons

-- Calyx: tubs that help collect urine from the hilar tip of each renal pyramid on its way to the bladder
+- Calyx: cup-like structures that help collect urine from the hilar tip of each renal pyramid on its way to the renal pelvis

-- Renal pelvis: funnel-shaped portion of the ureter in the kidney
+- Renal pelvis: funnel-shaped, first portion of the ureter in the kidney

-- Hilum: a section that is the entry point to the kidney for the renal veins, renal arteries, and ureter located on the medial side of the kidney
+- Hilum: the section that’s the entry and exit points of the kidney for the renal veins, renal arteries, and ureter located on the medial side of the kidney

-At the tip of each nephron is small sac of capillaries called the glomerulus.
-There, under tight hydrostatic pressure, materials are constantly being filtered out of the blood.
-The pressure in each glomerulus is about three to four times higher than in any other capillary, and each glomeruli need that pressure to actively filter contaminants out of the body.
+In these capillaries, under tight pressure, materials are constantly being filtered out of the blood.
+The pressure in each glomerulus is higher than in any other capillary.
+Each glomerulus needs that pressure to actively filter foreign particles out of the body.

-The kidneys also regulate the production of oxygen-delivering red blood cells.
-When the kidneys don’t get enough oxygen, their distress call comes in the form of production of erythropoietin, a hormone that stimulates the bone marrow to produce more oxygen-carrying red blood cells.
+The kidneys also regulate the production of red blood cells.
+When the kidneys don’t get enough oxygen, their distress call comes in the form of production of erythropoietin.
+Erythropoietin is a hormone that stimulates the bone marrow to produce more oxygen-carrying red blood cells.

-After the kidneys have performed their cleansing function, the filtered blood leaves the kidneys through the renal vein, moves up the inferior vena cava, and goes back to the heart.
+After the kidneys have performed their cleansing function, the filtered, deoxygenated blood leaves the kidneys through the renal vein, moves up the inferior vena cava, and returns to the heart.